satyagraha/gfm_viewer/README.md

 as follows:

-* _Use Temp dir_: by default formatted HTML files are stored in the original markdown file's directory, thus enabling relative local links and images to work properly;
+* _Use Temp dir_: by default formatted HTML files are stored in the original markdown file's directory, thus enabling relative local links to images to work properly;
 select this option to instead have them in the user's temporary directory
 * _API URL_: specifies an alternate URL for GitHub API calls (typically for corporate users only)
 * _Username/Password_: a limit of 60 updates per hour is imposed by GitHub for unauthenticated